khulnasoft-lab/design.khulnasoft.com/contents/objects/report.md

 ### 1. Drill-down

-**Job-to-be-done**: When I drill-down into the details of a metric or chart; I want to view, filter and visualise the data set; so that I can spot patterns and take action on the information.
+**Job-to-be-done**: When I drill-down into the details of a metric or chart; I want to view, filter and visualize the data set; so that I can spot patterns and take action on the information.

 | Stage | Description | Signal |
 | ------ | ------ | ------ |